 Who Should Follow the PSM Standard?

-The PSM standard applies to all industries that use highly hazardous chemicals.
+The PSM program standard applies to all industries that use highly hazardous chemicals.
 This includes, but is not limited to:

 - Manufacturing industries